AlexGalays/collection-js/README.md

 <a name="iterable-api"></a>
 ## Iterable

-Iterable is used internally as a trait for indexed collections.
+`Iterable` is used internally as a trait for indexed collections.
 You don't use Iterable directly.
-Whenever an Iterable method returns an Iterable, the type of the result will be the same as the original.
+Whenever an Iterable method returns an Iterable, its type will be the same as the original's.
-None of the Iterable methods modify the original.
+None of the Iterable methods mutate the original collection.
-For ArrayMap, some of the methods signatures are different; See [ArrayMap](#arraymap-api).
+For ArrayMap, some of the method signatures are different; See [ArrayMap](#arraymap-api).

-Iterables (Array, List and ArrayMap) have the following properties and methods:
+Iterables ([Array](#array-api), [List](#list-api) and [ArrayMap](#arraymap-api)) have the following properties and methods:

 ### items: Array
 The current Array representation of the collection.